Sc4ramouche/ocaml.org/data/tutorials/language/0it_06_imperative.md

 1. It depends: Only expose state initialisation, this implies there only is a single state
 1. Bad: Mutable state with no explicit initialisation function or no name referring to the mutable state

 For example, the [`Hashtbl`](/api/Hashtbl.html) module provides an interface of the first kind.
 It has the type `Hashtbl.t` representing mutable data, it also exposes `create`, `clear` and `reset` functions.
-That the `clear` and `reset` functions return `unit` is a strong signal to the reader that they perform the side-effect of updating the mutable data.
+The `clear` and `reset` functions return `unit` is a strong signal to the reader that they perform the side-effect of updating the mutable data.

 ```ocaml
 #show Hashtbl.t;;